v2south/BinBayes/README.md

 The R function BinBayes.R requires four input variables as follows:

 * <strong> m_data </strong> is a matrix or data frame containing the data from your study.
-  * For <strong>Single Factor Design </strong> This data frame should have four columns.
+  * For <strong>Single Factor Design </strong>, this data frame should have four columns.
 The first column contains the subject identifier; the second column contains the item identifier; the third column contains the identifier for experimental condition; the fourth column holds a binary valued accuracy response.
 These columns should be in the following order: subject identifier, item identifier, identifier for experimental condition, accuracy response.
-  * For <strong>Two Factor Design </strong> This data frame should have five columns.
+  * For <strong>Two Factor Design </strong>, this data frame should have five columns.
 The first column contains the subject identifier; the second column contains the item identifier; the third column contains the identifier for factor 1; the fourth column contains the identifier for factor 2; the fifth column holds a binary valued accuracy response.
 These columns should be in the following order: subject identifier, item identifier, identifier for factor 1, indetifier for factor 2, accuracy response.

 * <strong>link</strong> is a string that specifies the link function as ”Logit” or ”Probit”.
+* <strong> model_struct </strong>.

-* <strong> model </strong>  is a string taking five possible values as follows:
+  For <strong>single factor design</strong>,  this is a numeric number taking five possible values as follows:
-  * "M1", baseline model with random subject and item effects with no effect of experimental condition.
+  * 1, baseline model with random subject and item effects with no effect of experimental condition.
-  * "M2", model with random subject and item effects and with a fixed effect for the experimental condition.
+  * 2, model with random subject and item effects and with a fixed effect for the experimental condition.
-  * "M3", model with random subject and item effects and where the effect of experimental condition varies across subjects.
+  * 3, model with random subject and item effects and where the effect of experimental condition varies across subjects.
-  * "M4", model with random subject and item effects and where the effect of experimental condition varies across items.
+  * 4, model with random subject and item effects and where the effect of experimental condition varies across items.
-  * "M5", model with random subject and item effects and where the effect of experimental condition varies across both subjects and items.
+  * 5, model with random subject and item effects and where the effect of experimental condition varies across both subjects and items.

+  For <strong>two factor design</strong>, this is a vector of three elements.
+The first two, which specify the model structure for factor 1 and factor 2, take the values from 1 to 5 similar to single factor design.
+The last element takes two values that specifies whether the interaction between two factors exist.
+0 denotes no interaction and 1 denotes interaction.

 * <strong>baseline</strong> is a string for single factor design that specifies the label for the baseline condition.
 The software will automatically pick one condition as baseline if no specific condition is given.
-For two factor design, this is a vector of two string variable that specifies the label of bassline condition for factor 1 and factor 2 respectively.
+For two factor design, this is a vector of two string variables that specifies the label of bassline condition for factor 1 and factor 2 respectively.

 As illustrated below, the output of the BinBayes.R function will consist of an object having five components with the following names: